Nova (NASDAQ:NVMI) Trading 3.6% Higher

-A number of research analysts recently weighed in on the stock.
+A number of equities analysts recently weighed in on the stock.
+Benchmark boosted their price target on shares of Nova from $150.00 to $187.00 and gave the stock a “buy” rating in a report on Friday, February 16th.
 Evercore ISI assumed coverage on shares of Nova in a research report on Tuesday.
-They issued an “outperform” rating and a $210.00 target price for the company.
-Benchmark increased their price target on shares of Nova from $150.00 to $187.00 and gave the company a “buy” rating in a research note on Friday, February 16th.
-Two analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
-According to MarketBeat.com, Nova has an average rating of “Moderate Buy” and an average target price of $170.67.
+They set an “outperform” rating and a $210.00 price target on the stock.
+Two research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+According to MarketBeat.com, Nova presently has a consensus rating of “Moderate Buy” and an average target price of $170.67.

 Read Our Latest Analysis on Nova

-Nova (NASDAQ:NVMI – Get Free Report) last posted its earnings results on Thursday, February 15th.
-The semiconductor company reported $1.21 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.07 by $0.14.
-The company had revenue of $134.22 million during the quarter, compared to analysts’ expectations of $128.00 million.
-Nova had a net margin of 26.32% and a return on equity of 20.55%.
-Equities research analysts forecast that Nova Ltd. will post 4.87 earnings per share for the current fiscal year.
+Nova (NASDAQ:NVMI – Get Free Report) last announced its quarterly earnings data on Thursday, February 15th.
+The semiconductor company reported $1.21 EPS for the quarter, beating the consensus estimate of $1.07 by $0.14.
+The business had revenue of $134.22 million during the quarter, compared to analyst estimates of $128.00 million.
+Nova had a return on equity of 20.55% and a net margin of 26.32%.
+As a group, sell-side analysts forecast that Nova Ltd. will post 4.87 EPS for the current year.

 Nova Ltd. designs, develops, produces, and sells process control systems used in the manufacture of semiconductors in Israel, Taiwan, the United States, China, Korea, and internationally.
 Its product portfolio includes a set of metrology platforms for dimensional, films, and materials and chemical metrology measurements for process control for various semiconductor manufacturing process steps, including lithography, etch, chemical mechanical planarization, deposition, electrochemical plating, and advanced packaging.